ICMS-conference/icms-conference.github.io/_posts/2024-07-30-call-to-host-icms2026.md

 In terms of overall structure, the scientific program will be coordinated by the General Chair and the Program Committee Co-Chairs.
 The General Chair will coordinate with the Local Chair.

-An application should include:
+An application should include a short description of:
-* a short description of your institution
+* your institution and the potential venue
 * how to get there
-* accomodation
+* potential accomodation
 * expected cost / average fee for participating (where lower is usually better, within reason)

-Please send your application, until 01 Sep 2024, in an email to
+Please send questions or your application, until 01 Sep 2024, in an email to

 * [Alicia Dickenstein](https://mate.dm.uba.ar/~alidick), Universidad de Buenos Aires, Argentina (general chair 2024) and
 * [Michael Joswig](https://www.math.tu-berlin.de/~joswig/), TU Berlin & MPI-MiS (general chair 2020)